kopia/kopia/site/content/docs/Upgrade/_index.md

 ---
-title: "Upgrade"
+title: "Upgrade to New Version"
-linkTitle: "Upgrade"
+linkTitle: "Upgrade to New Version"
-weight: 21
+weight: 6
 ---

 ### Upgrading Kopia to v0.9